📚 Literature Review AI

 Demonstrates Academic Rigour

-Shows you understand the field and can critically evaluate existing research.
+Shows you understand the field and can critically evaluate existing research contributions.

 Additional benefits:

-• Methodological insights: Learn from others' methods and approaches
+• Methodological insights: Learn from others' methods, approaches, and study designs

-• Knowledge synthesis: Identify patterns, themes, and debates
+• Knowledge synthesis: Identify patterns, themes, and emerging trends

 How to Write a Literature Review